 Recent research has also shown that the emotional impact of peer victimization is just as damaging as emotional abuse by parents.
 Both are now linked to greater levels of depression, anxiety, and low self esteem in adults.

-I believe the research has special significance for gay men, many of whom were teased by classmates for being "too feminine."
-In my therapy practice I find that my gay clients at first tend to minimize the impact of being bullied.
+I believe the research has special significance for gay men, many of whom were teased by classmates for being “too feminine.”
+In my LGBTQ affirming therapy practice I find that my gay clients at first tend to minimize the impact of being bullied.
 They assume that since they received good enough love and care from their parents that their current difficulties are not related to their childhood experiences, even if their peers made school a nightmare.

 If you experienced bullying as a child I suggest that you take a look at your experiences with all the compassion you can muster.
 Healing begins when we truly understand what it felt like to go through those experiences.
 We grow when we accept the anger we feel towards the victimizers and the grief we feel for what happened to us when we were too young to deal with it.